robercano/3Dengine/README.md

 * Input manager (keyboard and mouse for now)
 * Window manager (based on GLFW)
 * Shader class to compile and apply shaders: vertex/geometry/fragment supported
-* OBJ format importer supporting geometry, textures and material specification
 * Render targets support
 * Anti-aliasing render targets implemented with shaders: FXAA, FXAA2, SSAA and MSAA FXAA2 is my own implementation of FXAA based on Timothy Lottes paper
+* HDR render target with Reinhard tone mapping
+* Bloom effect shader
 * Text rendering using TrueType fonts
 * Walk, Fly and FreeFly cameras implemented with quaternions
 * Goraud and flat illumination shaders (perhaps outdated, only goraud is used)
 * Phong and Blinn-Phong reflection model shaders
-* Simple shader demo effect for render targets (waves)
 * Dynamic lights support: point light, spot light and direct light
 * Shadow map support for all dynamic lights
 * Visual debug info: lights, normals, wireframe and bounding volumes
+* Basic geometry culling using bounding volumes
+* Basic light culling using bounding volumes (needs refinement)
 * Common game loop with input, time and screen management
+* OBJ format importer supporting geometry, textures and material specification
+* Facility to save in-memory models to disk and load them back.
+This includes compression of all the data written to disk
 * Scene management, now all elements are added to scene class and passed to renderer
 * Procedural generation: Plane, bent plane, cylinder, torus, sphere, triangle and terrain (using Perlin noise)

-#Current set of demos
+# Demos
 * Anti-aliasing methods showcase demo (FXAA, FXAA2, MSAA and SSAA)
 * FXAA and FXAA2 side by side comparison
 * Point lights demo